Why Spinal Cord Injuries Are Serious

 Physical Therapy

 One of the most challenging aspects of the recovery process is physical therapy.
 Physical therapists focus on strengthening muscle function and teaching fine motor skills the individual may have lost.
 Additionally, therapists seek to help the victims learn how to live with their new challenges.
-Though it is necessary, some patients find the process's physical requirements and time commitments challenging.
+Though necessary, some patients find the process's physical requirements and time commitments challenging.
 Ultimately, this process can be extremely costly as it can require expensive custom equipment and numerous doctors and specialists.

 The cost of care for a spinal cord injury, not including lost earnings, can add up to millions of dollars over a survivor's life.
 As Louisiana spinal cord injury lawyers, we recognize the importance of securing full and fair compensation for clients who have suffered this type of life-changing injury.
-That is why we take on the biggest opponents and fight with all of our knowledge and resources to reach the best possible outcome for every person we represent.
+That is why we take on the biggest opponents and fight with all our knowledge and resources to reach the best possible outcome for every person we represent.
 No matter what.

 Check out the Reeve Foundation's brief look at the lifetime cost of paralysis treatment.